pachyderm/docs-content/latest/build-dags/pipeline-spec/input-join.md

-Also, joins require you to specify a [replacement group](https://www.regular-expressions.info/replacebackref.html) in the `join_on` parameter to define which capture groups you want to tryto match.
+Also, joins require you to specify a [replacement group](https://www.regular-expressions.info/replacebackref.html) in the `joinOn` parameter to define which capture groups you want to tryto match.

 For example, `$1` indicates that you want {{%productName%}} to match based on capture group `1`.
 Similarly, `$2` matches the capture group `2`. `$1$2` means that it must match both capture groups `1` and `2`.